magewirephp/magewire/README.md

 Magewire is open-sourced software licensed under the [MIT license](LICENSE.md).

+> It's important to emphasize that this package is completely independent of any business entities.
+There is absolutely
+> no involvement or interference from other companies expressing their preferences.
+This package is created by the
+> community, for the community, ensuring its integrity and unbiased nature.

-> This Magewire port would not have been possible without the the existence of the [Laravel Livewire](https://laravel-livewire.com/) project, it's creator [Caleb Porzio](https://github.com/calebporzio) and all contributors with their tireless efforts and dedication.
-A big shoutout and thank you to all of them for the inspiration and motivation to make this work in- and outside the Laravel ecosystem! :heart: :heart:
+_This Magewire port would not have been possible without the the existence of the [Laravel Livewire](https://laravel-livewire.com/) project, it's creator [Caleb Porzio](https://github.com/calebporzio) and all contributors with their tireless efforts and dedication.
+A big shoutout and thank you to all of them for the inspiration and motivation to make this work in- and outside the Laravel ecosystem! :heart: :heart:_